TKKim93/APE/README.md

 ### Acknowledgment

-The implementation is built on the pytorch implementation of [SSDA_MME](https://github.com/jwyang/faster-rcnn.pytorch) and we refer specific module in [DTA](https://github.com/postBG/DTA.pytorch)
+The implementation is built on the pytorch implementation of [SSDA_MME](https://github.com/jwyang/faster-rcnn.pytorch) and we refer a specific module in [DTA](https://github.com/postBG/DTA.pytorch)

 ### Prerequisites